Refresh

 Features

 • Shared inbox.
-The app was first created for business back in 2014, providing opportunities for team collaboration.
+The app was first created for business back in 2014.
+So it also provides opportunities for team collaboration.
 It is possible to assign an email to a colleague, see the email ownership, and hence distribute the workload efficiently.
-According to Forrester's analysis of collaborative email platforms, shared inbox functionality reduces response times by enabling transparent task delegation across teams.

 • Formal and informal chats.
-One can use official language in case of need or add some emojis or GIFs to the side-chat discussion, providing flexibility in communication style.
+One can use official language in case of need or add some funny emojis or GIFs to the side-chat discussion.

 • Email and attachment search.
-The app has a search tool that looks through messages or attachments instantly, helping teams locate critical information quickly.
+The app has a search tool that looks through messages or attachments instantly.

 • Email synchronization.
 Loop downloads the last two weeks' emails first.
-But one can opt to sync the email inboxes with messages received one to three years ago, ensuring access to historical correspondence when needed.
+But one can opt to sync the email inboxes with messages received one to three years ago.

 Pros